tombarys/roam-depot-nautilus/README.md

 Enjoy!

 ## Additional Info
-- I published an [article How I learned to plan better (and what to do when your head doesn’t get lists)](https://medium.com/@tombarys/how-i-learned-to-plan-better-and-what-to-do-when-your-head-doesnt-get-lists-21b79de56464) about my Nautilus story recently.
+- I published an [article How I learned to plan better (and what to do when your head doesn’t get lists)](https://medium.com/@tombarys/how-i-learned-to-plan-better-and-what-to-do-when-your-head-doesnt-get-lists-21b79de56464) about my Nautilus journey recently.
 - The order and the duration of your tasks **can be changed only by you**.
 The app does not change it.
 - A notable and the only "automatic" feature of Nautilus is the task **push-forward: relocating uncompleted tasks** within open time slots in your day – taking the present moment into account.
 The spiral constantly reflects time without your intervention.
 - If the Nautilus is **not placed into _today’s_ Daily Page**, the red time beam is not shown, and tasks are not pushed into the future.